brightcove/videojs-vr/README.md

 npm run serve
 ```

-To build:
+### Build files for deployment

+Run the following command to build the player.
+All files will be output to the `/dist` folder.
+If you are using Brightcove Studio, add `/dist/360-skin.css` and `/dist/player.js` to your custom Brightcove player.

 ```
 npm run build
 ```

-To test locally, visit localhost:3000/example.html.
-To test the generated brightcove player, visit localhost:3000/brightcove-player.html.
+## Examples
+You can view examples locally via `http://localhost:3000` after running `npm run serve`.
+Alternatively, you can upload the files to a remote web host.
 Host on a HTTP Server that supports byte range requests if you want the seek bar to work (e.g. Apache).

-## Oculus Rift Support
-This plugin leverages the [webvr-boilerplate](https://github.com/borismus/webvr-boilerplate) project (which in turn uses [webvr-polyfill](https://github.com/borismus/webvr-polyfill) and [three.js](https://github.com/mrdoob/three.js)) to create a 'responsive VR' experience across multiple devices.

-Oculus Rift playback requires Firefox Nightly with the WebVR addon, or experimental WebVR-enabled builds of Chromium.
-Go to [WebVR.info](http://www.webvr.info) for more info.
+### index.html
+Uses the Brightcove player with 360 video integration in an iframe.

+To use one of your custom players, update the `src` attribute of the iframe.

+Supports mp4, m3u8, and videos from your Brightcove catalog.

+#### Limitations
+CORS issues with WebGL video playback in IE11 and Safari prevent this approach.

+### local.html
+Uses the Brightcove player with 360 video integration to view a video on the local machine.
+This is the simplest workaround for the limitations of `index.html`.

+To use one of your custom players, update the `data-account` and `data-player` attributes of the video element as well as the script `src` URL below the video.

+Supports mp4, m3u8, and videos from your Brightcove catalog.

+### example.html
+Uses the local 360 video player styles and javascript.
+This allows you to see your changes immediately at `http://localhost:3000/example.html` when running the player via `npm run serve`.

-### Build
+### xhr-blob.html
-Build script requires npm.

-## Examples
-After you have built the project, check out example.html to see VR in action.
+Uses the Brightcove player with 360 video integration to view a video.
+The video is loaded via XMLHttpRequest to prevent CORS issues in IE11 and Safari.

+To use one of your custom players, update the `data-account` and `data-player` attributes of the video element as well as the script `src` URL below the video.

+Supports mp4 and m3u8.

+#### Limitations
+The video must be fully downloaded before you can begin playback.

 ## Credits ##